stephenbensley/UrCoach/README.md

 The app can be downloaded for free from the Apple [App Store](https://apps.apple.com/us/app/queah/id6670455978/).
 There are no in-app purchases or ads.

+### Privacy

+This app does not collect or share any personal information.
+For complete details, read the [Privacy Policy](https://stephenbensley.github.io/UrCoach/privacy.html)

 ### License

 The source code for this app has been released under the [MIT License](LICENSE).